Good and Bad Passwords How-To

 world readable password file.
 NT passwords are stored in part of

 the registry known as the SAM.
-Windows 2000 passwords may be
+Passwords for Windows 2000 and later

 stored in the SAM or the directory if Active Directory is